xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 # NLU Podcast, Episode 383: Mayakoba Recap + 2020 Superlatives

 # NLU Podcast, Episode 382: Scottie Scheffler
-* his 3wood is old one from nike and he uses it because 3 wood nowadays fly too long and in order to be shorter he would have to add loft
+* his 3wood is old one from nike, and he uses it because 3 wood nowadays fly too long and in order to be shorter he would have to add loft
 * he uses metal spikes because of his foot action
 * Corn Ferry tour vs PGA Tour: Korn ferry is birdie show, PGA Tour is more dangerous, difficult rough, faster greens
 * why is he not winning? he is losing his shots in the beginning of the week
-* when he played with Rickie Fowler he realized people started following his flight, but after couple of holes he lost track of them
+* when he played with Rickie Fowler he realized people started following his flight, but after a couple of holes he lost track of them
 * he played Masters with Tiger and Lowry
 * when he plays his best he has just one feeling/ swing thought
 * Jordan Spieth is very good at missing in good spots